Criminal Defense Misconceptions

 I did not do anything wrong, so why should I worry about talking with an investigator?

-Despite what you may think, and even if you do not think that you have done anything illegal, it is never a good idea to speak with an investigator as your words or any statement you make may be misconstrued, misinterpreted, or twisted and result in your arrest.
+Despite what you may think, and even if you do not think that you have done anything illegal, this misconception is never a good idea.
+Don’t speak with an investigator as your words or any statement you make may be misconstrued, misinterpreted, or twisted and result in your arrest.
 If you are contacted by law enforcement or even think that you may be under investigation, contact the criminal defense lawyers at Strom Law Firm, LLC for a free consultation to discuss the situation and the best way to proceed.

 How do I know if I have been arrested?

 Many clients mistakenly believe that they have not been arrested because they were not placed in handcuffs or taken to jail.
 You can be arrested by receiving a ticket from the arresting officer or receiving a warrant.
 In fact, receiving a Uniform Traffic Citation from a local law enforcement officer or a Trooper is sufficient notice to bring you into Court in South Carolina.

 The information included on your ticket or warrant will usually contain:

 - the crime or violation that you are charged with